top of page

 The control room at Sounds & Substance was custom built for mastering.
 It's a non-environment room with no speaker reflections to speak of reaching the sweet spot.

-Software tools are by DMG.
+Software tools are by DMG, GoodHertz, and others.
 The iZotope RX spectral editor is essential to the end result as well.

 ABOUT MASTERING